New Mexico hosts San Diego State after Cumber’s 23-point game - WTOP News

 Albuquerque, New Mexico; Saturday, 4 p.m.
 EST

-BOTTOM LINE: New Mexico faces San Diego State after Viane Cumber scored 23 points in New Mexico’s 89-80 loss to the Boise State Broncos.
+BOTTOM LINE: New Mexico hosts San Diego State after Viane Cumber scored 23 points in New Mexico’s 89-80 loss to the Boise State Broncos.

 The Lobos are 9-6 in home games.
-New Mexico leads the MWC with 25.6 defensive rebounds per game led by Cumber averaging 5.3.
+New Mexico ranks second in the MWC with 15.0 assists per game led by Alyssa Hargrove averaging 3.9.

-New Mexico averages 73.3 points, 12.3 more per game than the 61.0 San Diego State allows.
-San Diego State has shot at a 42.7% rate from the field this season, 2.2 percentage points higher than the 40.5% shooting opponents of New Mexico have averaged.
+New Mexico averages 7.5 made 3-pointers per game, 1.8 more made shots than the 5.7 per game San Diego State gives up.
+San Diego State has shot at a 42.7% clip from the field this season, 2.2 percentage points above the 40.5% shooting opponents of New Mexico have averaged.

-Veronica Sheffey is averaging 10.9 points for the Aztecs.
-Adryana Quezada is averaging 11.1 points over the last 10 games.
+Adryana Quezada is averaging 11 points and 5.9 rebounds for the Aztecs.
+Natalia Martinez is averaging 1.3 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Lobos: 6-4, averaging 74.5 points, 32.8 rebounds, 14.4 assists, 8.2 steals and 3.1 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 73.5 points per game.